gii-is-psg2/react-petclinic-japarejo/README.md

 # React Petclinic
 Small project based on spring-petclinic for teaching SPA architectures with React, Java and Spring.
 Originally developed for DP1 and adapted for the PSG2 course at the Software Engineering degree of University of Sevilla.
-Now with automated build using github actions (on push to master).
+Now with automated build using github actions (on push to main).

 This is a fork of https://github.com/spring-projects/spring-petclinic  The main changes that have been performed were:
 - Trimming several parts of the application to keep the example low